Team Solutions Group Master Services Agreement

 4. Clients will maintain service/support contracts for hardware such as routers, firewalls, switches, and specialty software applications.
 TSG makes the best effort to support specialty software applications after reviewing and accepting them as supported products.
 If the manufacturer of specialty software applications no longer supports or has an end-of-life product, it is highly likely TSG will no longer be able to support the product.

 5. If a client has software particular to its business which is installed on its network, the client is responsible for obtaining installation, training and continuing technical support from the software provider.
-MSP technicians can assist with network support, but they are not experts in all software applications and rely on the software manufacturer to provide software support at Client’s expense.
+TSG technicians can assist with network support, but they are not experts in all software applications and rely on the software manufacturer to provide software support at Client’s expense.

 6. This Agreement covers users and their associated computers and other devices as detailed in the appendix.
 Clients shall provide a desktop and laptop which are less than 5 years old in good functioning condition to serve as a hot spare.
 A hot spare will not be counted as an operating computer for purposes of this Agreement.